versatica/mediasoup-website/about.md

 Special thanks for their contributions, help and advice to:

+* [Nazar Mokrynskyi][nazar-personal-url]: Rust version of mediasoup and various improvements.
 * [Saúl Ibarra Corretgé][saghul-personal-url]: Advice on libuv usage and GYP.
 * [Gustavo García][gustavo-personal-url]: The source of WebRTC knowledge.
 * [Haiyang Wu][haiyangwu-personal-url]: Windows support for mediasoup.